ivanjovanovic/ivanjovanovic.github.com/source/_posts/2012-02-11-nobody-cares-about-your-software-is-a-very-dangerous-point-of-view.markdown

 categories:
 ---

-I work for company that is building its own software for the purpose of bringing some value to its users.
+I work for the company that is building its own software for the purpose of bringing some value to its users.
 So, we don't sell software but we sell what software does.

-I noticed that people are regularly throwing overgeneralizations and telling that bringing value is the only important thing, neglecting that having your own software platform is the way you communicate that value to your users.
-By making decisions on the platform you are inducing heavily the ways you convey the value.
+I noticed that people are regularly throwing overgeneralizations and telling that bringing value is the only important thing.
+At the end that is not false.
+What is usually missing is understanding how quality of software that is meant to bring value affects the process of producing the value.
+By making decisions about the software platform you are inducing heavily the ways you convey the value.
 You are enabling yourself to communicate some messages but from the other side you are restricting yourself for the others.
 Most probably lot of technical decisions on the